 With the latest job report from the Bureau of Labor and Statistics, it looks like the job market in America is in pretty good shape.
 312,000 jobs were added in December 2018 and the unemployment rate rose to just under 4%.

-Nonetheless, there are still plenty of folks looking for jobs and plenty of companies looking for qualified candidates ready to grow with their enterprise.
+Nonetheless, there are still plenty of folks looking for control room operator jobs and plenty of companies looking for qualified candidates ready to grow with their enterprise.

 In this article, we’ll examine the current outlook for control room operators and related careers.
 This information is clearly of use to those of you looking for employment opportunities, but it can also be a good idea for management to stay on top of current employment trends.